raulonlab/crypto-band-indicators/README.md

 And for Ethereum in [blockchaincenter](https://www.blockchaincenter.net/ethereum-rainbow-chart/)

-The Rainbow Chart is divided in 9 bands. being the 1st the worst to buy (expensive), and the 9th the best (cheap):
+The Rainbow Chart is divided in 9 bands ordered from worst (expensive) to best (cheap):

 1. Maximum bubble!!
 2. Sell, seriouly sell!